I have a few recurring nightmares.

 - God can do it without me.

-While, yes, God can accomplish what he wants to with or without us, he prefers to partner with us.
+While, yes, God can accomplish what God wants to with or without us, God prefers to partner with us.

-Not just for his sake.
+Not just for God’s sake.
 But for our sake, too.

 When we show up empty, we’re more like Christ than we realize.
 He emptied himself out to put on human flesh (Philippians 2:6-8).